 International Business Machines Corp.
-(IBM) agreed to buy Tealeaf Technology Inc., gaining software that helps marketing executives analyze online buying data and respond faster to trends.
+(IBM:US) agreed to buy Tealeaf Technology Inc., gaining software that helps marketing executives analyze online buying data and respond faster to trends.

 Closely held Tealeaf, located in San Francisco, provides real-time insights about Internet spending on mobile and desktop devices, IBM said today in a statement.
 IBM, based in Armonk, New York, didn’t disclose terms of the acquisition.